noahmcgill/umpteenth/README.md

 ```

 Note: Each time a source file is saved, Vite `--watch` mode will re-build on the fly.
 This isn't quite the same as HMR, but a close second — you'll need to refresh whatever page you're loading the script in.

+If you run `npm run dev`, a minimal HTML sandbox page is served at `localhost:3000` that loads the script.

 ## Usage